Do you ever wonder how to use up all of that little bit of soap that’s left on the bottom of the soap dispenser or a refillable soap containers?

 - Non-Toxic Liquid Soap – obvious ingredient, eh?
 Since this tutorial is to use up the leftover residue inside the bag like the above but if you want to make foam soap from the beginning, you can use your favorite soap to start.

 Mix 70% water and 20% soap (or less, depending on how thick your soap is) in the foam soap dispenser.
 I know that doesn’t add up to 100% – (I know you thought I failed Math.
 I almost flunk Calculus but I mastered Arithmetic, I think.) – but that’s because you have to leave some room on top of the dispenser for foam.
-In my case, I added the right proportion of water to the bag above, shook it gently, then, I added the mixture to the dispensers.
+In my case, I added the right proportion of water to the soap, shook it gently, then, I added the mixture to the dispensers.
 I have to warn you though.
 If you mix the soap and water right in the dispenser, shake it gently so that foam doesn’t overflow.
 You won’t be able to close the dispenser if the mixture foams up right up to the top.
 You can use warm water but I don’t.
 They eventually mix.
 You don’t have to use warm water.

-This method (no pun intended) not only makes use of every drop of the liquid soap, but it can save you money if you start making your own foam soap instead of using full strength.
+This method not only makes use of every drop of the liquid soap, but it can save you money if you start making your own foam soap instead of using full strength.
 I thought those fancy foam soaps were, well, special blend that makes fancy foam soaps.
 But they weren’t!
 They were just diluted liquid soap.
 And if you are like me and wash hands a million times a day, you won’t need to use full strength soap.
 It will actually strip away all your natural oils and make your hands really dry.

 I know I wrote this tutorial for making liquid soap dispenser from glass jars in an earlier post but that was really for a place like the kitchen where I use the soap for washing pots and pans.
 But these foaming soap dispensers are great for kids bathrooms and powder rooms.